EU Withdrawal Bill: A guide to the Brexit repeal legislation

 But the bill has been described by the Scottish government as an "executive power grab".

-The UK government says blocking the bill could have "very significant consequences", leaving "a hole in our law".
+The UK government has warned that blocking the bill could have "very significant consequences", leaving "a hole in our law".